AndroidNextdoor/aws-kickstarter/README.md

 # AWS Kickstarter Pro
-## A Secure and Effective KickStarter for DevOps Engineers and Software Developers
+## A Professional KickStarter for DevOps Engineers and Software Developers
-### This repo was designed to accompany a workshop on Katalon Testing with AWS Device Farm.
-The roles included in the core modules are designed to demonstrate a solid organizational structure of IAM permissions.

 ## The roles created in the module are defines below:

-- DevOpsAdmin
-  -- The Highest Privileges are granted to this Role.
+- DevOpsAdmin - The Highest Privileges are granted to this Role.
 It CAN be used to run commands via cli without the need for additional MFA info.
-- DevOps
-  -- The Highest Privileges are granted to this Role.
+- DevOps - The Highest Privileges are granted to this Role.
 It CANNOT be used to run commands via cli without the need for additional MFA info.
-- PowerUser
-  -- Developer Privileges are granted to this Role.
+- PowerUser - Developer Privileges are granted to this Role.
 It CAN be used to run commands via cli without the need for additional MFA info.
-- Developer
-  -- Developer Privileges are granted to this Role.
+- Developer - Developer Privileges are granted to this Role.
 It CANNOT be used to run commands via cli without the need for additional MFA info.
-- Owner
-  --- Role has access to billing and has full permissions to update and modify billing related functions
+- Owner - Role has access to billing and has full permissions to update and modify billing related functions
-- Billing
-  -- Role has access to billing and has limited permissions to view billing related functions
+- Billing - Role has access to billing and has limited permissions to view billing related functions

 For this workshop, you can apply the terraform in the workshop_kickstarter using your root account.
 After successfully applying the kickstarter, be sure to remove any keys associated with your root account.
 You can enable console access for the DevOpsAdmin and Power users.
 Do not enable console access for Pipeline Users.

+## Original Repo Instructions

 This is a comprehensive toolkit for provisioning AWS accounts for a couple of common scenarios [in a secure way](https://www.thoughtworks.com/insights/blog/using-aws-security-first-class-citizen), with best practices applied by default.
 The kickstarter is using [a set of modules](https://github.com/moritzheiber/terraform-aws-core-modules) which are consistently tested and developed in an ongoing fashion.